 Querying Data with DuckDB from R

 DuckDB is an in-process analytical database that runs entirely within R without requiring external servers.
-It excels at analytical workloads, handling millions of rows efficiently while speaking SQL.
+It excels at querying data across analytical workloads, handling millions of rows efficiently while speaking SQL.
 For R programmers accustomed to working with data frames, DuckDB offers a powerful alternative that scales beyond what base R can handle.

 This guide covers installing DuckDB, connecting to data sources, running SQL queries, and integrating with the tidyverse ecosystem.